OUTDOOR LIGHTING - WHAT'S THE HARM

 Do you know that:

-- Ambient light has become so prevailing that it is impacting insect and animal reproduction, migration and feeding.
+- Ambient light has become so prevalent that it is impacting insect and animal reproduction, migration and feeding.

-- A 100-watt bulb left on all night for a year produces nearly half a ton of carbon dioxide from power plants.
+- A 100-watt bulb left on all night for a year produces nearly half a ton of carbon dioxide if power by coal fired power plants.

-- Improperly shielded fixtures waste billions of dollars worth of energy each year sending light into the sky hiding the stars with the waste light.
+- Improperly shielded fixtures waste billions of dollar's worth of energy each year into the sky hiding the stars with the waste light.

 - There is no objective evidence that unmonitored dust-to-dawn lighting repels crime and may attract or facilitate it.
-A light on motion sensor is more likely to be effective.
+A light on motion sensor is more likely to add security.

 - Your local utility company offering "security lighting" likely has no expertise in security or lighting design.